Nizuii/Cryptography/Hashing.md

 ## Why Hashes are used?

 - Hashes are used for efficient data retrieval, verifying data integrity, and securing sensitive information like passwords, as they convert data into unique, fixed-length codes that are hard to reverse, making them essential for databases, file verification and cryptography.

+### Key uses of hashing

+- **Password Security**: Instead of storing plain passwords, systems store their hashes.
+When we log in, our entered password is hashed and compared to the stored hash, ensuring our actual password is never exposed.
+- **Data Integrity**: Hashing creates a unique fingerprint for data.
+If even a single bit of data changes the hash changes completely, allowing easy detection of corruption or tampering in files, downloads and databases.
+- **Efficient Data Retrieval**: